April 11, 2009

 Immaturity?
 Insecurity?
 Low self-image?
 Lack of confidence?
 Unrelenting standards?
 Fear of failure or perhaps success?
 Devil spirits?
 Character flaws?

 It took me until 2017, over eleven years after leaving The Way, to realize that by fleeing the Way Corps I didn't break my integrity.
-I was actually trying to keep my integrity by trying to be true to my core, to my self.
+I was probably trying to keep my integrity by trying to be true to my core, to my self.
 But I didn't know how.
 Still, I wish I hadn't left in an AWOL fashion.

 To me, The Way Corps was a huge commitment.